-17. Subject to any local legal requirement for a longer period of record retention, members should retain all client identification records for at least five years after the end of the client relationship.
-Records of all transactions and other work carried out, in a full audit trail form, should be retained for at least five years after the conclusion of the transaction.
+17. Subject to any local legal requirement for a longer period of record retention, a professional accountant shall retain all client identification records for at least five years after the end of the client relationship.
+Records of all transactions and other work carried out, in a full audit trail form, shall be retained for at least five years after the conclusion of the transaction.